Why "LANCER Garage"?

 How I approach LANCER

 So hey.
 A lot of what I am writing here is based on my own experiences running the game.
-Some are simple house rules.
-Others are bigger systems designed to do certain things.
-Because of that, there are some...
-Adjustments to the terminology, representing that shift in Game Mastering approach.
+There's simple house rules, complex systems, and phiosophical approaches to the entire hobby of Tabletop Roleplaying Games.

 No Missions